-A dark, twisty, atmospheric thriller about a centuries-old, ivy-covered boarding school haunted by its history of witchcraft and two girls dangerously close to digging up the past.
-The fierce and dangerous romance and evocative setting makes it a perfect read for Pride month and for fans of dark academia vibes.
+For fans of Wilder Girls and Ninth House, comes a dark, twisty, atmospheric thriller about a boarding school haunted by its history of witchcraft and two girls dangerously close to digging up the past.

-Felicity Morrow is back at the Dalloway School to finish her senior year after the tragic death of her girlfriend.
+Felicity Morrow is back at the Dalloway School.
+Perched in the Catskill Mountains the centuries-old, ivy-covered campus was home until the tragic death of her girlfriend.
+Now, after a year away, she’s returned to finish high school.
 She even has her old room in Godwin House, the exclusive dormitory rumored to be haunted by the spirits of five Dalloway students—girls some say were witches.
+The Dalloway Five all died mysteriously, one after another, right on Godwin grounds.

-Felicity was once drawn to the dark legacy of witchcraft.
+Witchcraft is woven into Dalloway’s past.
+The school doesn’t talk about it, but the students do.
+In secret rooms and shadowy corners, girls convene.
+And before her girlfriend died, Felicity was drawn to the dark.
 She’s determined to leave that behind her now; but it’s hard when Dalloway’s occult history is everywhere.
-And when the new girl won’t let her forget it.
+And when the new girl won’t let her forget.

 An Excerpt fromA Lesson in Vengeance